Sefat Farid Yu Darvish (ダルビッシュ 有)

 Darvish won the Sawamura Award in 2007 after going 15-5 with a 1.82 ERA.
 He lost the PL ERA title by percentage points by Yoshihisa Naruse, was second to Hideaki Wakui in innings pitched (207 2/3), tied Toshiya Sugiuchi for third in wins, led in complete games (12), tied Sugiuchi for second in shutouts (3, one behind Naruse), led in hit batsmen (13) and led in strikeouts (210, 14 ahead of rookie star Masahiro Tanaka).
 Darvish became the first Sawamura Award winner ever from the Fighters franchise.
 He won a Gold Glove and made the Best Nine.
 He also won the MVP, following former teammate Michihiro Ogasawara in the PL.
 Darvish was the third-youngest MVP in Japanese history, following Eiji Sawamura and Kazuhisa Inao.

 Darvish continued to shine in the postseason.
 He won game five of the Pacific League Climax Series to send the Fighters to the 2007 Japan Series over the Chiba Lotte Marines.
 In game one of the Series, he pitched a 4-hit, 1-run complete game and struck out 13, tying Kimiyasu Kudoh's record for a 9-inning stint in the history of the Japan Series.
 In game five, Darvish gave up only one run in 7 innings, but lost to the Chunichi Dragons when Daisuke Yamai and Hitoki Iwase combined on the first perfect game in Japan Series history.
 Darvish's 24 strikeouts were a record for a five-game Japan Series.
+He was the only pitcher with back-to-back starts of double-digit strikeouts in a Japan Series until Shota Imanaga matched him a decade later.
 He won the Fighting Spirit Award as the best player on the losing team in the Japan Series.